The world's first AF anamorphic lens | Shop now >

 Telephoto Lens

 A telephoto lens refers to lenses with focal lengths between 75 mm and 200 mm.
 It is advantageous for shooting distant subjects.
-With a long focal length, the subject appears larger and the depth of field is shallower, creatively highlighting the main subject, making telephoto lenses ideal for moving subjects and distant portraits.
+With a long focal length, the subject appears larger and the depth of field is shallower, which creatively highlights the main subject, making telephoto lenses ideal for moving subjects and distant portraits.

 Macro Lens